heartstchr/heartstchr.github.io/docs/README.md

 description: Stack Seekers is a full-stack web development agency helping startups and businesses build modern, high-performance websites and web applications.
 From idea to launch, we turn your vision into powerful digital solutions.
 Expert Vue.js, React.js, and Node.js developer delivering scalable web, mobile, and software solutions with 𝙈𝙀𝙍𝙉 and 𝙈𝙀𝙑𝙉 stacks (MongoDB, Express, React/Vue, Next/Nuxt, Node.js).
 heroImage: /img/home/jiwanghosal.webp
 heroText: Hi, Stack Seekers
-tagline: Full-stack consultant specializing in scalable web, mobile, and software solutions using MERN and MEVN stacks.
+tagline: I'm a full-stack consultant specializing in scalable web, mobile, and software solutions built with the MERN and MEVN stacks.
+I help businesses turn ideas into powerful digital products.
 Let’s bring your ideas to life, connect with me today!
 containerClass: fancy-container
 actions:
   - text: Book free consultation